runjak/2020-06-06.enthusiasticon/readme.md

 The [CfP](https://www.enthusiasticon.de/cfp/) was extended to `2020-05-03`,
 and I've handed in a [proposal](proposal.md) to it.

+## Usage

+Below are some things I like to do with the code in this repo:

+### Dependencies

+* Some of the code is typescript and to be used with node.
+  * I like using `yarn`, but `npm` should work just as well.
+  * Run `yarn install; yarn build` to install dependencies and compile
+    * You could also run this with `ts-node`, but it's a bit more resource hungry.
+* To render animations blender and python are used.

+### Converting and resizing

+The node portion of code deals with `.png` images exclusively and works on the assumption that images are already of the desired size.
+I like to use the `convert` tool that comes with [ImageMagick](https://imagemagick.org/index.php) to convert and resize images:
+`convert $input --resize 48x48 output.png`

+The scripts truncate images to the highest multiple of `3` in each dimension.
+Images don't have to be square or of a specific size.
+It's just that larger sizes imply bigger computational work and file sizes.

+### Image Quantization

+The scripts make use of the [image-q](https://github.com/ibezkrovnyi/image-quantization) library to reduce the color palette so that it fits the 6 colors of our cubes.

+Execution of `yarn quantify test.png` will result in the creation of several quantified images in the same place as `test.png`, but with the specific quantization in the file name, such as `test.floyd-steinberg.png`.

+### Animation JSON

+Call of `yarn animate test.floyd-steinberg.png` will result in a `test.floyd-steinberg.json` that contains animations for the cubes.
+The `animate` script works on the assumption that the image was quantized before.

+### Creating a blend file

+Call of `yarn mkBlend test.floyd-steinberg.json blender/test.blend` will result in execution of the `blender/rotations.py` script in blender using the `template.blend` as the template for our cube.

+The resulting `blender/test.blend` file can be rendered and used with blender regularly.
+For example I like rendering headless with `blender --background test.blend -a`.
+The `template.blend` is set to render a `.mp4` and save it in `/tmp/`, which is copied over to the `test.blend`, but can of course be adjusted at will.

 ## Sources

 I'm trying to keep track of sources I've used to at least some extend: